Static Prevails: Capitol Records signing

 According to Adkins, the attorney "kept saying, 'I'm not an entertainment lawyer, but here's what I think it says.
-A few of their parents were worried that having an uncertain music career meant giving up on education, eventually conceding that the members could always enrol the following year.
+A few of their parents were worried that having an uncertain music career meant giving up on education, eventually conceding that the members could always enroll the following year.
 As a result, Adkins shifted his full attention to Jimmy Eat World, dropping out of college.
 An issue arose around bassist Mitch Porter and his family: as he was raised to be a Mormon, and when he turned 19, he was expected to embark on a mission call.
 Porter, who had been keeping the knowledge of the deal from his parents, quit the band.
 Bassist Rich Burch, who had previously turned down Jimmy Eat World as he was busy with his band Carrier, joined.
 He avoided college in order to play with them, acknowledging that they were about to sign with a major record label.
 In mid-1995, Jimmy Eat World formally signed a development deal that included one album, with the possibility for six more.
 They received a smaller sum for the deal than similar bands Green Day and Jawbreaker had.
 As such, the members of Jimmy Eat World retained their jobs, such as at an art supply store and temp agency, in order to cover rent.
 The label did purchase a $20,000 pre-owned Ford econoline van for the band, which allowed them to tour without the threat of breaking down, giving them an advantage over their contemporaries.
 Capitol set up the band to record demos for their next album with Jon Auer of the Posies in Seattle, Washington.
 They then visited Aaronson at his house in Los Angeles, where they showed him the demos they had done.
 Aaronson was discussing the band's songwriting process, which he felt made no sense; Adkins explained they used to write songs as a series of interesting parts one after another.